On The Issues

 Sometimes operating under the guise of “equity” and “social justice”, critical race theory is an academic subject that is now deeply rooted in many American public institutions.
 In public education, critical race theorists would separate all students into the oppressors and the oppressed.

 The grant was designed to teach the agenda of the leftist private organization to children aged birth to five years old.
 The Idaho House killed the bill, but the Idaho senate passed a replacement bill, SB 1193, that narrowly passed the Senate by one vote and was never taken up in the House.
-Scott’s opponent voted with the Democrats in favor of this $6 million in its narrow, by 1 vote, passage in the senate.
-Scott Herndon would have voted against this $6 million grant to an organization that is associated with a leftist ideology that teaches class distinction similar to Marxism.
+CRT indoctrination is being attempted in Idaho, and the legislature will need to continue its vigilance to prevent it.

 In 2021, 100% of the Republicans in the Idaho House passed House Bill 249.
 The bill was the third attempt to strengthen parental rights over the sexual topics taught to their children in public schools.
 It would have strengthened parental authority of children by adding opt-in language for discussions on “the topics of sex, gender identity, sexual orientation, eroticism, sexual pleasure, or sexual intimacy.”
 The bill gained 100% of the Republican votes to pass the House and was opposed by 100% of the minority Democrats.